This initiative aims at engaging undergraduates at all ranks in research.

 A. The student finds a Food Science and Technology faculty advisor and engages in research for at least one semester: the area of research is completely up to the student.
 Advisor must agree to supervise the student during the agreed upon term of research (sign and date Form Appendix C)

-B. Student must register in FST 4999 (follow all requirements for CFAES Guidelines for Graduating with Research Distinction), Appendix A.
+B. Student must register in FST 4999 (follow all requirements for CFAES Guidelines for Graduating with Research Distinction).
+Click here for guidelines.

 C. Student must comply with all safety and other regulations (such as human subjects etc.) that are necessary for research in the advisor’s laboratory.
 Online modules must be completed before beginning research.